September 10th is World Suicide Prevention Day.

 She has known such great pain; haunted dreams as a child, the near-constant presence of evil ever since.
 She has felt the touch of awful naked men, battled depression and addiction, and attempted suicide.
 Read the post here.

-APPLICATION: Please spread the word by sharing this post on your FB page or Twitter feed.
+Please share this post on your FB page or Twitter feed.
 Thank you.